project-nv/night-vision/docs/docs/guide/data-struct/script-object.md

 - **Type:** `number`
 - **Default** `1`

 An order in which scripts are executed.
-This number represents a position of this script in the execution list.
+This number represents a position in the execution list.